Tox1cCoder/Tox1cCoder/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a student at University of Information Technology
+- 👨🏽‍💻 I’m currently a student at the University of Information Technology.
 - 🌱 I’m currently exploring Artificial Intelligence and Deep Learning.
 - 📫 Email me at [duythai.nguyen0208@gmail.com](mailto:duythai.nguyen0208@gmail.com).